Lichtblick-Suite/asam-osi-utilities/examples/README.md

 This example demonstrates how to write OSI data to a native binary file from your application.
 As an example, a SensorView message with one moving object is created and written to the OSI trace file.
-It creates the example file `example_native_binary_writer.osi` in the temp directory of your operating system, on Linx this is `/tmp`.
+It creates the example file `example_native_binary_writer.osi` in the temp directory of your operating system, on Linux this is `/tmp`.

 ```bash
 ./example_native_binary_writer